Knot Another Choir go competitive in 2026

 Many thanks to the Two Ridings Community Foundation for their sponsorship in 2024

-Many thanks to Knaresborough Town Council for sponsoring our trip to compete in the Manchester Annual Choral Competition (MACC) at The Royal Northern College of Music (RNCM) on the 3rd March 2024.
+Many thanks to Knaresborough Town Council for sponsoring our trip to compete in the Manchester Annual Choral Competition (MACC) at The Royal Northern College of Music (RNCM) on the 3rd March 2024 where we were delighted to be awarded second place.

 Many thanks to the trustees of The George A Moore Foundation for supporting KnAC.